jsanjaikumar/Gemini-Clone-2.0/README.md

-# Gemini Clone – AI Chat App
+# Gemini Clone – API Integration

 Welcome to **Gemini Clone**, a modern AI-powered chat application built with **React** and **Vite**.
 This project demonstrates seamless integration with Google’s Gemini API, showcasing real-time AI conversations and a clean, scalable codebase.